ukhsa-collaboration/covid19-app-system-public/doc/architecture/ag-architecture-guidebook.md

 * **Encounter detection** provides temporary exposure key histories for index cases; we probably use attenuation duration only (and not the AG risk scoring)
 * **Diagnosis keys** are polled periodically from the backend and then matched on mobile client side using the AG-API (provide diagnosis keys, and get exposure information and summary)
 * **Personal risk score** as a user-centric risk visualisation of one or several results of the risk analysis
-* **Risk indicators** are: Self-diagnosis, Test results, Exposure notification, Identified risk venues and High-risk postcodes
+* Risk indicators for analysis: Self-diagnosis, Test results, Exposure notification, Identified risk venues and High-risk postcodes
 * **Symptoms** trigger isolation advice, but **not** a diagnosis key upload
 * **Isolation advice** offers **ordering a test**
 * Based on **test result**, diagnosis key upload with exposure notification and/or index case advice is (re)triggered
-* Venue **QR codes** are polled and matched with codes collected by **Check In**
+* Lists of venues identified by public health organisations as risk venues are polled and matched with information from Venue QR codes scanned by the app's **Venue Check In**.
 * **High risk postcodes** are polled and matched with postcode prefix
 * **User Notifications** can be triggered by different risk indicators, for the particular user
 * The important **difference between user and exposure notification** is that the latter always and only refers to diagnosis key matches for the contacts of an index case (cascading).
 User notifications in contrast are triggered only by and for user owned data like postcodes, QR codes or social distancing behaviour.
 * **System analytics** is the one and only domain getting anonymised user related data.
 Design and implementation needs to address in particular privacy and security concerns.
 * **Control panel**: to monitor apps and system.
-It is linked with all circuit breakers and enables human decision-making to confirm massive scale risk actions.
+It is linked with the circuit breakers and enables human decision-making to confirm massive scale risk actions.

 ### External domains